-Any person who smuggles import or export cargoes, or handles smuggled cargoes shall be imposed with a fine equivalent to one to three times the value of the cargoes in question.
+I.Any person who smuggles import or export goods, or handles smuggled goods shall be imposed with a fine no more than three times the value of the goods in question.

-Any person who loads or unloads, delivers, receives, hides, buys, or sells the smuggled cargoes shall be imposed with a fine of not more than NTD 90,000; anyone who hires or induces others to do so shall also be imposed with the same amount of fine.
+II.Any person who loads or unloads, delivers, receives, hides, buys, or sells the smuggled goods shall be imposed with a fine of no more than NTD 90,000; anyone who hires or induces others to do so shall also be imposed with the same amount of fine.

-The smuggled cargoes referred to in the preceding paragraphs shall be confiscated
+${\rm I\!I\!I}$.
+The smuggled goods referred to in the preceding paragraphs shall be confiscated.

-A person who has loaded or unloaded, delivered, received, stored, bought or sold smuggled goods in ignorance shall be exempted from penalties provided such case is confirmed by Customs.
+IV.A person who has loaded or unloaded, delivered, received, stored, bought or sold smuggled goods in ignorance shall be exempted from penalties provided such case is confirmed by Customs.

-In case a declaration of import cargoes is made, Customs may, according to the nature of the case, either imposes a fine equivalent to two to five times the duties evaded together with the confiscation of the cargoes in question, or only confiscates the cargoes in question, if there is:
+I.In case a declaration of import goods is made, Customs may, according to the nature of the case, either imposes a fine no more than five times the duties evaded together with the confiscation of the goods in question, or only confiscates the goods in question, if there is:

-- (1) a false declaration of the description, quantity or weight of the cargoes; - (2) a false declaration of the quality, value or specification; - (3) a submission of forged, altered, or false invoice or certificate; or - (4) any other violation of this Act and relevant laws.
+1.A false declaration of the descriptions, quantities or weights of the goods;

-Where any of offenses specified in the preceding paragraph occurs after a declaration of export cargoes is made, a fine of no less than NTD 3,000,000 shall be imposed, and the cargoes in question may be confiscated.
+2.A false declaration of the quality, value or specification;3.A submission of forged, altered, or false invoice or certificate; or4.Any other violation of this Act and relevant laws.

-Where any of the offenses specified in the preceding paragraphs is involved with an evasion from trade control, a penalty shall be imposed pursuant to paragraphs 1 and 3 of the preceding Article.
+II .Where any of the offenses specified in the preceding paragraph occurs after a declaration of export goods is made, a fine no more than NTD 3,000,000 shall be imposed, and the goods in question may be confiscated.
+III .Where any of the offenses specified in the preceding paragraphs is involved with an evasion from trade control, a penalty shall be imposed pursuant to Paragraphs 1 and 3 of the preceding article.

-Where any of the offenses specified in paragraph 1 occurs while declaring the exportation of processed cargoes eligible for duty drawback of the import material used, a fine equivalent to two to five times the duty overrebated shall be imposed, and the export cargo in question may be confiscated.
+IV.Where any of the offenses specified in Paragraph 1 occurs while declaring the exportation of processed goods eligible for duty drawback of the import material used, a fine no more than five times the duty overrebated shall be imposed, and the export goods in question may be confiscated.

-Where there are dutiable or controlled goods in a postal letter or parcel, and the envelope thereof is neither correctly marked with the quality, quantity, weight and value of the goods, nor attached with those information, Customs may confiscate the goods and notify its receiver or sender, if the involvement of smuggling or evading from control is confirmed.
+Where there are dutiable or controlled goods in a postal letter or parcel, and the envelope thereof is neither correctly marked with the quality, quantity, weight and value of the goods, nor attached with those information, Customs may confiscate the goods and notify its receiver or sender, if the involvement of smuggling or evading from control is verified.

-Where an inward or outward passenger carrying dutiable or controlled goods but not applies for inspection or intends to evade inspection, the goods in question shall be confiscated, and that passenger may be penalized pursuant to paragraph 1 of Article 36.
+I.Where an inward or outward passenger carrying dutiable or controlled goods but not applies for inspection or intends to evade inspection, the goods in question shall be confiscated, and that passenger may be penalized pursuant to Paragraph 1, Article 36.

+II.
 Where a passenger declaring the importation or exportation of the unaccompanied baggage violates this Act or relevant laws, or evades customs duty, a penalty shall be imposed pursuant to the provision of Article 37.

-Where import or export cargoes, other than genuine goods parallel imported, that have been declared to Customs infringes the patent right, trademark right or copyright, the importer or exporter in question shall be, except otherwise specified in other acts and regulations, imposed with a fine equivalent to one to three times the value of the cargoes, and the cargoes shall be confiscated.
+Where import or export goods, other than genuine goods parallel imported, that have been declared to Customs infringes the patent right, trademark right or copyright, the importer or exporter in question shall be, unless otherwise specified in other laws, imposed with a fine no more than three times the value of the goods, and the goods shall be confiscated.

-Where a blank document, signed by a foreign consigner and thus can be used as the invoices for imports, has been delivered by mail, or carried into or held by someone in homeland, the holder shall be imposed with a fine of no mort than NTD 30,000, and the document in question shall be confiscated.
+Where a blank document, signed by a foreign consigner and thus can be used as the invoices for imports, has been delivered by mail, or carried into or held by someone in homeland, the holder shall be imposed with a fine of no more than NTD 30,000, and the document in question shall be confiscated.